unosquare/embedio/src/Unosquare.Labs.EmbedIO.IoT/README.md

-To use EmbedIO as a background process with devices using windows IoT Core , you need to do as follow.
+To use EmbedIO as a background process with devices using Windows IoT Core , you need to do as follow.
 For Visual Studio 2015.

 First of all, you can see the tutorials and documentation to start a project in <a href="https://developer.microsoft.com/en-us/windows/iot">Windows IoT Core</a>.